-Ms. Gehret has numerous appearances scheduled in the Rochester, NY area in 2017, with more TBA.
+Ms. Gehret has just completed a series of appearances in the Rochester, NY area in 2017, with new ones popping up often.
 Keep reading for the current schedule in addition to descriptions of public author visits and school visits.

 - *4/27/2017 Penfield (NY) Public Library, “All for Suffrage,” 7-8:30 PM